Practical-Formal-Methods/pi-fuzz/README.md

 ## Replicating Results

+We test π-fuzz on 3 domains: `linetrack`, `lunar` and `bipedal`.
 For each domain, we consider 6 fuzzer settings in which we change fuzzing type and informed mutations probabilities.
-For example for `lunar` domain we run the following experiments:
+For example, for `lunar` domain we run the following experiments:

 1. `python run.py -E lunar -R 1 -A policies/lunar_org -F inc -CT 0.6 -FMB 25 -IP 0`
 2. `python run.py -E lunar -R 1 -A policies/lunar_org -F inc -CT 0.6 -FMB 25 -IP 0.1`